buppyio/bpy/doc/man/1/bpy_zip.md

 # Synopsis

-The zuo command creates a zip archive out of the specified folder.
+The zip command creates a zip archive out of the specified folder.

 # Usage